Sober Level Assessment Calculator

 Where:

-- r = Gender constant (0.73 for men, 0.66 for women)
+• r = Gender constant (0.73 for men, 0.66 for women)

 First, the tool calculates the total grams of pure alcohol you consumed.
 Next, it distributes that alcohol across your body water volume, which is determined by your weight and biological sex.
 Finally, it subtracts the amount of alcohol your liver has metabolized over time.
-This scientific approach offers a reliable estimate of your current physical state.
+This scientific approach offers a reference estimate of your current physical state.

 What Your Blood Alcohol Content Means